-Instructor: Dr. Leona Ba
+Instructor: Leona Ba, EdD

-Description: This course focuses on examining how culture affects the effectiveness of evaluation.
+Description: This course focuses on examining how culture influences the effectiveness of evaluation.
 It begins with a definition of culture and a brief overview of major cultural theories and models.
 Participants will be encouraged to reflect on their own cultural sensitivity, a prerequisite for conducting culturally sensitive evaluations.
 The course will discuss cultural factors affecting the effectiveness of evaluation at different levels, including the evaluator, the evaluation context and the evaluation process.
 Participants will explore strategies for applying cultural sensitivity to evaluation practice using examples from first-hand experience and from reviews of various program evaluations.
 In order to make the most of this one-day course, students will be sent reading materials to review prior to the course.

-Prerequisites: Understanding of evaluation and research design
+Prerequisites: Understanding of evaluation and research design.

-Instructor: Dr. Michael Quinn Patton
+Instructor: Michael Quinn Patton, PhD